ayushsharma82/EasyDDNS/README.md

     For DDNS Providers where you get username and password: ( Leave the password field empty "" if not required ) Use this: EasyDDNS.client("domain", "username", "password");

+    For Cloudflare:
+      Use this: EasyDDNS.client("domain", "token", "zone_identifier", "identifier");
   */
   EasyDDNS.client("12345.duckdns.org", "token"); // Enter your DDNS Domain & Token